fastapi/fastapi/docs/en/docs/tutorial/sql-databases.md

 A "migration" is the set of steps needed whenever you change the structure of your SQLAlchemy models, add a new attribute, etc. to replicate those changes in the database, add a new column, a new table, etc.

+You can find an example of Alembic in a FastAPI project <a href="https://github.com/tiangolo/full-stack-fastapi-postgresql/tree/master/%7B%7Bcookiecutter.project_slug%7D%7D/backend/app/alembic/" class="external-link" target="_blank">here</a>

 ### Create a dependency

 !!! info